data-edu/tidyLPA/README.md

 Acknowledgments
 ---------------

-This material is based upon work supported by the National Science Foundation under Grant No: DRL\#1661064.
+This material is based upon work supported by the National Science Foundation under *Grant No.: DRL\#1661064*.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not reflect the views of the National Science Foundation.